jerinpious/House-Price-Prediction/README.md

 ### Data Loading:
 The `fetched_location_data.py` script creates a pickle file with latitude and longitude coordinates along with corresponding county and road information fetched using Geopy.

-### Exploratory Data Analysis (EDA):
+### Exploratory Data Analysis (EDA) & Data Preprocessing:
-The `main.ipynb` file loads the pickle file and performs an initial analysis of the dataset using EDA techniques.
+The `preprocess.ipynb` file loads the pickle file and performs an initial analysis of the dataset using EDA techniques.
 This helps to understand the data distribution, feature correlation, and feature importance.

-### Data Preprocessing:
 The dataset undergoes feature engineering and cleaning.
 The latitude and longitude features are used to fetch missing data, specifically the `County` and `Road` features.
 Some irrelevant or non-correlated features are dropped to improve the model's performance.

 ### Modeling:
 - **SGDClassifier** is used to predict missing values for the `Road` and `County` columns.
-- **Random Forest Regressor** and **Linear Regression** models are trained on the preprocessed data to predict house prices.
+- **Random Forest Regressor** model are trained on the preprocessed data to predict house prices.

 ### Model Evaluation:
 The performance of the trained models is evaluated using metrics such as R², RMSE, and MAE to determine the best model for price prediction.